gventuri/python-scraper/README.md

 ## Todo

 [ ] Improve documentation

-[ ] Create a user friendly helper to start scraping without knowing what json is [ ] Add custom export settings
+[ ] Create a user friendly helper to start scraping without knowing what json is

+[ ] Add custom export settings

 [ ] Add csv export

+[x] Add a savings file, so that you can start from there if the script is interrupted